2023 Best Construction Engineering Bachelor's Degree Schools in the Plains States Region

 Top Plains States Region Schools for a Bachelor's in Construction Engineering

 Our analysis found University of Nebraska - Lincoln to be the best school for construction engineering technology students who want to pursue a bachelor’s degree in the Plains States Region .
-UNL is a fairly large public school located in the city of Lincoln.
+UNL is a very large public school located in the city of Lincoln.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $222.

-You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
-It ranked #2 on our 2023 Best Construction Engineering Bachelor’s Degree Schools in the Plains States Region list.
-North Dakota State University is a large public school located in the city of Fargo.
+You’ll be in good company if you decide to attend Kansas State University.
+It ranked #3 on our 2023 Best Construction Engineering Bachelor’s Degree Schools in the Plains States Region list.
+Located in the city of Manhattan, K -State is a public school with a very large student population.

 The average amount in student loans that construction engineering tech majors at K -State take out while working on their Bachelor's Degree is $24,536.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $310.